 Exploded View: Park Explorations

 Exploded View invites artists and designers to explore urban landscapes through their heritage.
 The project focuses on the Amstelpark in Amsterdam and the Parco Regionale dell’Appia Antica in Rome.
 The project is a collaboration with CLUE+/heritage studies Vrije Universititeit en curator in Rome Krien Clevis and started in the fall of 2018 through symposia and expert meetings between artists, designers, researchers and policy makers.
-Goal is to develop new perspectives and visions on these parks within a changing contemporary urban landscape.
+The goal is to develop new perspectives and visions on these parks within a changing contemporary urban landscape.
 Twelve artists participated over the last few months in an exploration of the Amstelpark.
 Spring 2020 this will result in an exhibition in the Amstelpark, while the work on the Via Appia park will be simultanously presented at Art et Amitiae and Allard Pierson Museum.

 More information about Exploded View on our project website